 Table D.5-5 presents the mitigation monitoring, compliance and reporting table for Wilderness and Recreation.
-Mitigation measures not originating in this section do not appear in the table; they appear only in the mitigation monitoring, compliance and reporting table for the section in which they were originally recommended.
-For a summary of all impacts and their respective mitigation measures, please see the Impact Summary Tables at the end of the Executive Summary.
+Mitigation measures not originating in the Wilderness and Recreation analyses do not appear in the table; they appear only in the mitigation monitoring, compliance and reporting table for the section in which they were originally recommended.
+For a summary of all Proposed Project impacts and their respective mitigation measures, please see the Impact Summary Tables at the end of the Executive Summary.